 What is your practice concerning oral arguments on referred dispositive motions?

 Generally grant oral argument if requested by a party.
-See below regarding participation by less-experienced lawyers.
+One lawyer can argue per issue, but see below regarding participation by less-experienced lawyers.

 If YES, how far in advance should they be filed?

 As required by the applicable scheduling order.

 I encourage participation by less experienced lawyers.
 If a party notifies the Court that a less-experienced attorney will argue a motion, the Court will grant oral argument.
 Also, in those instances, the Court will allow multiple lawyers to argue for a single party.

 Do you receive referrals on discovery matters from a District Judge?

 Other than those discovery schedules contained in Local Rules, do you have special discovery deadlines or procedures for certain types of cases (ERISA, FLSA, etc.)?

 When a dispute arises during a deposition, is it appropriate to call your chambers (if the case has been referred for discovery) to seek an immediate ruling?

 What is your preference regarding the use of alternative dispute resolution methods such as arbitration or mediation?